NicholasBorch/02182-Symbolic-AI/README.md

 ```shell
 java -jar server.jar -g -c "python3 client.py --debug classic" -l levels/SAD1.lvl
 ```
+then attach to the debugging server named `MAvis` in the vscode debug tab.
 **Note that the server will still timeout if the `-t` argument is given.**

 ### Memory settings